truenas/middleware/docs/userguide/index.rst

 The first time you log into the FreeNAS® Pootle interface, you will be prompted to select your language so that you can access that language's translation whenever you login.
 Alternately, you can click the Home link to see the status of all of the languages.
-To work on a translation, click the link for the language → click the FreeNAS® link for the project → click the link for LC_MESSAGES → and click the link for django.po.
+To work on a translation, click the link for the language, click the FreeNAS® link for the project, click the link for "LC_MESSAGES", and click the link for "django.po".
 Every text line available in the GUI menu screens has been assigned a string number.
 If you click the number, an editor will open where you can translate the text.
-In the example shown in Figure 24.2b, a user has selected string number 46 in the German translation; the other strings in the screenshot have already been translated:
+In the example shown in Figure
+24.2b, a user has selected string number 46 in the German translation; the other strings in the screenshot have already been translated:

 **Figure 24.2b: Using the Pootle Interface to Edit a Translation String**